 Another factor that keeps Fishers affordable is the property tax rate.
 Property taxes are very low in Fishers, sometimes even half as much as the surrounding areas.
 If you can be decreasing your property taxes by 50% moving to Fishers from elsewhere, it’s absolutely worth considering.

 #2 Schools in Fishers

 Housing is great, but if you’re looking for a big home, chances are you have kids, and they need a place to go to school!
 In Fishers, you’ll be in luck, because the Hamilton Southeastern school district is inarguably phenomenal.
-There are only two high schools in Fishers, which had been one school up until 2006, at which time they split up the school.
+There are only two high schools in Fishers; which had been one school up until 2006, at which time they split up the school.
 The two formed Hamilton Southeastern High School, and Fishers High School.
-Both schools have over 3,000 students, and both are annually rated within the top ten schools in the state, an impressive feat for a school of that size with that many students.
+Both schools have over 3,000 students, and both are annually rated within the top ten schools in the state This is an impressive feat for a school of that size with that many students.

 Considering there are schools with less than 300 students competing for these coveted spots, it’s even more remarkable.
 Smaller schools have more students who are getting undivided time with teachers in the classroom, making them tough to beat when it comes to ratings.
-Large schools usually have less ability for individualized focus on each student, but the academic excellence shows through in test results in Fishers schools.
+Large schools usually have less ability for individualized focus on each student.
+But the academic excellence shows through in test results in Fishers schools.

 If you want to live on the northside of Indianapolis but not specifically in Fishers, many of the schools are great in the area, including those in Carmel, Zionsville, Westfield and Noblesville.

 Learn More: Pros & Cons of living in Carmel, Indiana

 #3 A strong economy has created tons of things to do in Fishers